Loading, please wait...

 *Price based on 1 person aged 25 with no pre-existing medical conditions, travelling anywhere in Europe excl.
-Spain, Cyprus, Turkey, Malta and Greece from 29/07/18 until 05/08/18 with Basic Policy Cover.
-Price correct as of July 2018.
+Spain, Cyprus, Turkey, Malta and Greece for 7 days.
+Price correct as of April 2019.

-**Price based on 1 person aged 25 with no pre-existing medical conditions, travelling anywhere in Europe from 29/07/18 until 28/07/19 with Basic Policy Cover.
-Price correct as of July 2018.
+**Price based on 1 person aged 25 with no pre-existing medical conditions, travelling anywhere in Europe fon an annual policy.
+Price correct as of April 2019.

 - Travel insurance homepage

 - Travel insurance FAQs

 - Cheap Travel Insurance